Overview

 - You yearn to be part of a play.

-- You aspire to produce a podcast or a radio show.
+- You aspire to produce a podcast or a sound art project.

 - You long to learn about literature from Canada and abroad.